dingqiangliu/DocQAwithLLM/README.md

 ___
 ## Tools
 - **LangChain**: Framework for developing applications powered by language models
-- **C Transformers**: Python bindings for the Transformer models implemented in C/C++ using GGML library
+- **C Transformers**: Python bindings for the Transformer models implemented in C/C++ using GGML or GGUF library
 - **FAISS**: Open-source library for efficient similarity search and clustering of dense vectors.
 - **Sentence-Transformers (all-MiniLM-L6-v2)**: Open-source pre-trained transformer model for embedding text to a 384-dimensional dense vector space for tasks like clustering or semantic search.
 - **Llama-2-7B-Chat**: Open-source fine-tuned Llama 2 model designed for chat dialogue.
 Leverages publicly available instruction datasets and over 1 million human annotations.